BuildOnViction/docs/docs/get-started/masternode-setup-guide.md

 This is a procedural step-by-step guide to setting up your first Tomochain Masternode using the `tmn` tool.
 It is meant for beginners and first-timers.

+Security Disclaimer:
-Security Disclaimer: Despite there being mention of some security elements in this guide, there is **no implied guarentee of security**.
+Despite there being mention of some security elements in this guide, there is **no implied guarantee of security**.
 You alone must fully secure your server.
-On a VPS, you will get rogue root login attempts within minutes of setup.

 ## Technical Requirements / Recommendations